Bigpoe/BackloggeryAddGames/README.md

 * Formerly Owned - formerly owned
 * Other - other

-Or it in empty to ignore it.
+Or leave it empty to ignore it.

 ### Progress status